Analysis | The right’s young-voter problem

 “In five years,” he said to the student, “you’re going to be voting, and you’re going to be the voting public long after the time when they’re impacting the political conversation.”

 That’s true, certainly, but it also serves as a reminder of the problem.
 For Shapiro and others in his party, figuring out how to appeal to young people is of critical importance.
-Younger Americans are less likely to identify as Republican than older Americans, with those under 30 voting for Biden last year by a 24-point margin, according to validated voter data from Pew Research Center, compared with the four-point margin by which those 65 and over preferred Trump.
+Younger Americans are less likely to identify as Republican than older Americans, with those under 30 voting for Biden last year by a 24-point margin, according to validated voter data from Pew Research Center, compared with the four-point margin by which those 65 and over preferred President Donald Trump.

-It’s not clear if Crenshaw’s summit was meant more to foster engagement among young people or to build Crenshaw’s own position with the group.
+It’s not clear if Crenshaw’s summit was meant more to foster engagement among young people or to build his own position with the group.
 (He’s the same age as Shapiro.)
 As The Washington Post’s Ben Terris reported from the event, the recommendations being made to encourage nonconservatives to join the movement were broadly vague: treat people with respect and tailor your arguments to their concerns.
 There were plenty of assurances that they were on the right side of the issues, but even on typical conservative issues, younger Americans — and even White men — are more liberal.

 In 2019, Pew asked questions about political topics.
 Support for the liberal position was generally higher among younger respondents regardless of age and gender.
 The exception was non-White men, for whom the liberal position was more constant across generations.
 Particularly striking is the data for White men, among whom there was a wide divide on the questions between younger and older respondents.

 Looking at the national General Social Survey, we see something similar.
-Boomers, particularly White male boomers, are more likely than millennials to identify as conservative.
-White male millennials are more muddled in their responses than millennials overall but still less conservative than older White men.
+Baby boomers, particularly White male boomers, are more likely than millennials to identify as conservative.
+White male millennials are more muddled in their responses than millennials overall, but still less conservative than older White men.

 A central question, of course, is whether the millennial generation sees the same reversal of ideology as the boomers exhibited.
 What Crenshaw, Shapiro et al seem to hope will happen is what happened to the boomers at about the same time: an ideological flip.
 If we line up the oldest millennials with the oldest boomers you see how that worked.